 Known as ‘the garden of the Hebrides’, Canna has fertile soils, green meadows and abundant wildlife.
 It has been recognised as a bird sanctuary since 1938, and supports over 20,000 breeding seabirds, including puffins, razorbills and guillemots.

-Canna House also contains an extensive and unrivalled Gaelic library, curated by previous owners, Dr John Lorne Campbell and his wife Margaret Fay Shaw.
+Canna House also contains an extensive and unrivalled Gaelic and Celtic Folklore Library, curated by previous owners, Dr John Lorne Campbell and his wife Margaret Fay Shaw.